collapsed-stacks/startups/questions/13463/how-can-i-find-a-like-minded-web-developer-to-co-found-my-webdesign-business-wit.md

 - tagged: `web-development`, `co-founder`
 - score: 0

-<p>I am personally a business minded person.
-My skills are: software product development, content writing (not highly qualified for every kind of content, but very good for the products that I have), taking it abroad, business communications, customer development and business systematization.
-Think of it like this: if a startup takes only 2 co-founders, a technical and a business person, I usually sign up for the latter.
+I am personally a business minded person.
+My skills are: software product development, content writing (not highly qualified for every kind of content, but very good for the products that I have), taking it abroad, business communications, customer development and business systematization. </br> Think of it like this: if a startup takes only 2 co-founders, a technical and a business person, I usually sign up for the latter.
 Business man.
-I've been reading and practicing about this for at least 6 years and I have previous experience too. </p>
+I've been reading and practicing about this for at least 6 years and I have previous experience too. </br>

-<p>I want a savvy web developer that can build different website extensions/features and shape the finished product for me.
-I have samples, I can provide even more explanations, I am confident it will generate great income because a lot of market research has been done for it. </p>
+I want a savvy web developer that can build different website extensions/features and shape the finished product for me.
+I have samples, I can provide even more explanations, I am confident it will generate great income because a lot of market research has been done for it. </br>

-<p>So, my main question is how can I find a <strong>savvy web developer</strong> to co-found it with me?
-Please keep in mind that i will not be paying salary for him, we share the business together and the income will be divided 50/50 between us. </p>
+So, my main question is how can I find a **savvy web developer** to co-found it with me?
+Please keep in mind that i will not be paying salary for him, we share the business together and the income will be divided 50/50 between us.

 ## No Answers